United States South Korea

 The Korea-America Student Conference (KASC), founded in 2008, is a student-led academic and cultural exchange program that brings together university students from South Korea and the United States.
 Each year, an equal number of students from both countries are selected to participate.

-Delegates spend two weeks traveling, learning, and working together.
+Delegates spend three weeks traveling, learning, and working together.
 Through academic discussion, cultural experiences, and leadership training, KASC helps students understand U.S.–Korea relations and develop skills to lead in a global context.

 KASC is different from many other programs because it is fully run by students.
 The conference is planned and led by an elected Executive Committee of students from both countries.